nationalarchives/tna-base/README.md

 ### 2.6 Running Grunt

-Assuming that the Grunt CLI has been installed follow the instructions on the [Grunt website] (http://gruntjs.com/getting-started#working-with-an-existing-grunt-project).
+Assuming that the Grunt CLI has been installed follow the instructions on the [Grunt website](http://gruntjs.com/getting-started#working-with-an-existing-grunt-project).

 #### 2.6.1 Available Grunt Tasks